kruftindustries/cgminer/README.md

 identify which USB-serial ports (if any) are from a Zeus miner and open those ports directly.
 All I/O will be done using direct serial reads and writes (not through libusb).
 This method may not work properly if multiple drivers are enabled.
+This method is only available on Linux.

-As a fallback should autodetection not work, individual devices can be specified manually using `--scan-serial zeus:/dev/ttyX` (note the "zeus:" is optional if only the Zeus driver has been compiled in).
+Individual devices can be specified manually using `--scan-serial zeus:/dev/ttyX` (note the "zeus:" is optional if only the Zeus driver has been compiled in).
+This disables autodetection (for the Zeus driver only) and all I/O will also be done using direct serial reads and writes instead of through libusb.

 The following three examples are equivalent assuming three miners are connected:

 	# Using libusb
 	./cgminer --scrypt --zeus-chips 96 --zeus-clock 328

-	# Direct serial I/O, auto-detect ports
+	# Direct serial I/O, auto-detect ports (Linux only)
 	./cgminer --scrypt --zeus-chips 96 --zeus-clock 328 --scan-serial zeus:auto

 	# Direct serial I/O, manual port specification
 	./cgminer --scrypt --zeus-chips 96 --zeus-clock 328 --scan-serial /dev/ttyUSB0 \
 		--scan-serial /dev/ttyUSB1 --scan-serial /dev/ttyUSB2

-The reason for the multitude of options is for backward compatibility as well as testing and in case auto-detection fails.
+The different methods are provided to accomodate different systems or preferences and as fallback.

 ### Device Identification ###